smartgridadsc/tee-plc/README.md

-# TEE-PLC
+# Enhanced TEE-PLC

-This project is the implementation of TEE-PLC.
-We port libmodbus (client) and WolfSSL to TA and test Modbus/TLS.
-Most of the implementation of Modbus is borrowed from libmodbus.
-WolfSSL is built into static library and linked into TA.

-## Folders

-others/pymodbus: contains all the pymodbus server and client for testing

-host: NW side openplc application

-ta: SW side core logic and modbus/tls implementation with isocket
+This repository is the source code of Enhanced TEE-PLC.
+The normal world OpenPLC Runtime is in ./host, while the secure world Scan-cycle TA is in ./ta.

+**Note:** Before you start, please make sure you have finished all the steps mentioned in main branch README and successfully run OpenPLC and OP-TEE on RPI3.

 ## Build & Run